obsidiansystems/obelisk/docs/setup.md

-If your project pins dependencies from private git repositories (as `source-repository-package` stanzas in `cabal.project`, or as nix-thunks under `deps/` consumed via `obeliskLib.thunkSource`), the Nix builder fetches them over SSH, so the building user needs SSH access to the host:
+If your project pins dependencies from private git repositories (as `source-repository-package` stanzas in `cabal.project`, or as nix-thunks under `deps/` given to `source-repository-packages`), the Nix builder fetches them over SSH, so the building user needs SSH access to the host:

 - [GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)